 Diagnostic value of the 6MWT is particularly apparent in patients with severe COPD who cease to have significant changes in their FEV 1 (the volume of air that can forcibly be blown out in first 1 second, after full inspiration the volume of air that can forcibly be blown out in first 1 second, after full inspiration).
 Lastly, there is a correlation between the 6MWT and perception markers of poor health, expanding its usefulness beyond evaluation of physical limitations by encompassing psychological and emotional components of the disease [25, 26, 27].
 Comprehensive nature of the 6MWT aside, even just detecting silent hypoxia, can be extremely useful in triaging patients with the insidious respiratory condition that currently fills headlines and unfortunately also mortuaries.

-How is the 6MWT used in patients with COVID-19?
+How is the 6-minute walk test (6MWT) used in patients with COVID-19?

 Much has been written about COVID-19 and undoubtedly even more will be in the near future given the novelty of the disease and a number of still-to-be-researched variables that impact the risk of infection and severity of the disease.
 What is known for now is very concerning, apart from high mortality, particularly in regard to long-term complications, including severe fatigue, muscle weakness, cognitive issues, and damage done to the lungs and heart in those who have recovered from the acute phase [28, 29].